Adverbial clause

 An adverbial clause is a dependent clause that functions as an adverb.
-That is, the entire clause modifies a separate element within a sentence.
+That is, the entire clause modifies a separate element within a sentence or the sentence itself.
 As with all clauses, it contains a subject and predicate, though the subject as well as the (predicate) verb are omitted and implied if the clause is reduced to an adverbial phrase as discussed below.

 Adverbial clause versus adverbial phrase

 Adverbial clauses

 An adverbial clause begins with a subordinating conjunction—sometimes called a trigger word.
 In the examples below, the adverbial clause is italicized and the subordinating conjunction is bolded: